 Example answer:

-13. Tell me about a time when you couldn’t meet your expectations on a project.
+13. Tell me about a time when you went beyond your job description to help a customer or team.

 Why you might get asked this: